Treasury of Atreus: Construction

 The Treasury of Atreus is the largest and most elaborate of the known Mycenaean tholos tombs.
-It follows the typical typical tripartite division of these tombs into a narrow rectangular passageway (dromos), joined by a deep doorway (stomion) to a burial chamber (thalamos) surmounted by a corbelled dome.
+It follows the typical tripartite division of these tombs into a narrow rectangular passageway (dromos), joined by a deep doorway (stomion) to a burial chamber (thalamos) surmounted by a corbelled dome.
 The dome was covered with earth to heighten it; some of this mound remains, but erosion has reduced its height and moved its apex towards the west.

 The dromos of the tomb is oriented east-west and is 36 m long by 6 m wide.
 For the first 19 metres from the stomion, the sides are dressed with conglomerate stone walls: while the dromoi of earlier tombs had been lined with rubble or poros ashlar, the Treasury of Atreus is the first tomb at Mycenae to be fully lined with conglomerate.
 The source of this conglomerate is likely to have been local to Mycenae.
 Wace estimates the total volume of masonry in the dromos at over 600 m3, or a weight of over 1200 tons.
 The height of the walls increases from 0.5 m at the eastern end to 10 m at the façade; their thickness correspondingly increases from around 2 m at the eastern entrance to around 3 m at the western entrance nearest to the façade, reflecting the additional pressure of the earth behind the walls as well as from the façade they support.
 The ashlar walls are bonded by yellow 'Plesia' clay, a mortar commonly used in Mycenaean architecture.

 The façade of the stomion is 10.5 m high, with a doorway 5.4 m high, 2.7 m wide and 5.4 m deep.
 On top of this doorway are two lintel blocks, the innermost of which is 8 m in length, 5 m in width and 1.2 m thick: with a weight of around 120 tons, it is the heaviest single piece of masonry known from Greek architecture and may have required up to 1,000 people to transport it to the tomb.
 Above the doorway is a 'relieving triangle', an innovation first used at Mycenae on the earlier Tomb of Aegisthus to reduce the stress placed upon the lintel.
 This triangle is believed to have originally been decorated with sculpture.
 It has been suggested that the scale of the relieving triangle was intended to symbolise the power to harness resources.